withastro/astro/.changeset/smooth-goats-agree.md

 The experimental `<Picture />` component can be used to generate a `<picture>` element with multiple `<source>` elements.

-The example below uses `format` property to generate a `<source>` in each of the specified image formats:
+The example below uses the `format` property to generate a `<source>` in each of the specified image formats:

 ```astro
 ---